googleapis/google-cloud-dotnet/apis/Google.Cloud.PubSub.V1/docs/index.md

 {{sample:PublisherClient.AddCustomizedPublisherClient}}

+A similar overload of the `AddPublisherClient` method takes `Action<IServiceProvider, PublisherClientBuilder>` as a parameter and can be used to add the customized `PublisherClient` singleton instance based on other information provided by the DI container, as shown below:

+{{sample:PublisherClient.AddCustomizedPublisherClientWithProvider}}

 The registered `PublisherClient` can then be used like any other service registered with the dependency injection container.
 For instance, in a `MyService` class that is itself registered with the dependency injection container, the `PublisherClient` can be passed as a constructor parameter.
 See [dependency injection](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) for more information.